 Use Tradovate if you’re:

-Cost-conscious traders – At $0.09 per micro contract on the Lifetime plan, Tradovate’s long-term cost is hard to beat for retail traders.
-High-volume traders can break even on the $1,499 fee within a few months.
+Cost-conscious traders — At $0.09 per micro contract on the Lifetime plan, Tradovate’s long-term cost is hard to beat for retail traders.
+High-volume traders can break even on the $1,499 fee within a few months (commissions aside, all plans add exchange, clearing, and NFA fees).

 Multi-device traders — Tradovate syncs across Windows, Mac, web, iPad, iPhone, and Android with cloud-based order storage.
 If you trade from multiple devices, this integrated sync is seamless.